shahrukh-compucorp/civi-rules/docs/index.md

 ## CiviCRM versions

 CiviRules has been developed for CiviCRM 4.4 and has been tested with CiviCRM 4.6 (release 1.2), as this is the version our sponsors are on.
-If you want CiviRules updated to a newer version you can do so (check CiviRules on GitHub: https://github.com/CiviCooP/org.civicoop.civirules.
+If you want CiviRules updated to a newer version you can do so (check CiviRules on CiviCRM GitLab: https://lab.civicrm.org/extensions/civirules.
 Alternatively, if you want us to do it and have some funding, contact Jaap Jansma (jaap.jansma@civicoop.org) or Erik Hommel (erik.hommel@civicoop.org)

 ## History